wp-plugins/sell-downloads/readme.txt

 A: [https://www.paypal.com/cgi-bin/webscr?cmd=p/sell/ipn-test-outside](https://www.paypal.com/cgi-bin/webscr?cmd=p/sell/ipn-test-outside "Configuring the IPN on PayPal Sandbox")

+= Q: Is possible to search the products by their types, from the search box of my website? =

+A: Yes, that's possible.
+The products types are taxonomies, and for searching by the products' taxonomies, go to the settings page of the store, and tick the checkbox: "Allow searching by taxonomies", and that's all.

 == Screenshots ==
 01. Sell Downloads Item
 02. Sell Downloads Product Section